tathienbao/movie-booking/docs/learning-notes/08-backend-improvements-journey.md

 ## Overview

+**📚 IMPORTANT: This is Historical Documentation**

-This document chronicles the evolution of the Movie Booking API backend from initial implementation to production-ready code.
-Each improvement addresses real-world issues identified through code review, demonstrating professional software engineering practices.
+This document chronicles the **evolution** of the Movie Booking API backend from initial implementation to production-ready code.
+It shows the **iterative improvement process** through multiple code reviews and refinements.

+**How to Read This Document:**
+- **"Problem" sections** show the initial/intermediate implementations (not current code)
+- **"Solution" sections** show the improvements made in each iteration
+- **Final code** represents the cumulative result of all fixes (see `src/main/java/moviebooking/`)
+- Each fix builds upon previous ones, demonstrating incremental improvement

+**Purpose:**
+- Educational: Shows real-world code review process
+- Demonstrates how code evolves through feedback
+- Explains the "why" behind each architectural decision
+- Each improvement addresses real-world issues identified through code review

+**Current State:** The codebase now incorporates ALL fixes described in this document.
+This is a historical record of HOW we got there, not a description of current problems.

 ---